3,500+ Surrey locals will read this. Want them to read about you?

 A pie constructed with love and effort.

-But let’s zoom in and talk about the mash…
+Now, let’s zoom in and talk about the mash…

 It says: “Feed me.
 I am starved for fat & liquid.”